Diagnosing Carotid Artery Disease in Williamsport, PA

 - Carotid artery angioplasty with stenting (CAS)

-A vascular surgeon at UPMC Susquehanna can help recommend the right treatment to suit your individual needs and preferences.
+A vascular surgeon at UPMC can help recommend the right treatment to suit your individual needs and preferences.